panzerdp/dmitripavlutin.com/content/posts/141-post-then-catch-diff/index.md

 type: post
 ---

-In JavaScript you can check the status of the resolved promise using 2 approaches.
+In JavaScript, you can check the status of the resolved promise using 2 approaches.

-A) Use 2 callbacks on `promise.then()`: the first for fullfillment and the second for rejection:
+A) Use 2 callbacks on `promise.then()` &mdash; the first for fullfillment and the second for rejection:

 ```javascript
 promise